 The competitiveness of British business is a key driver of innovation, productivity and the efficient functioning of the modern economy.
 These factors in turn drive improvements in GDP and the external trade balance.

-Conventional economic theory shows that firms that enjoy market power can deliberately maximise their profits by raising prices and restricting production.
+Conventional economic theory shows that firms that enjoy significant market power can deliberately maximise their profits by raising prices and restricting production.
 But this result does not need to be deliberately planned.
 All businesses need to re-evaluate their prices from time to time, and their executives will naturally be more reluctant to raise their prices if they will as a result lose significant business to competitors.
-But if the company has significant market power (i.e. it has few competitors and no new competitors are likely to emerge) then it is likely to lose fewer customers following a price rise, and so more likely to profit from raising its prices.
+But if the company has significant market power (i.e. it has few competitors and no new competitors are likely to emerge) then it is likely to lose fewer customers following a price rise (as customers have limited alternatives to turn to) and so it is more likely to profit from raising its prices.

-A reduction in the number of competitors can have another pernicious effect as firms then fail to reduce their prices when they have the opportunity to do so, because they knows that such a reduction would quickly be matched by their competitors.
-No communication between firms is necessary, so this behaviour is known as tacit collusion, leading to prices which are ‘sticky downwards’.
+A reduction in the number of competitors can have another pernicious effect as firms then fail to reduce their prices when they have the opportunity to do so, because they knows that such a reduction would quickly be matched by their competitors, leading to a price war to the detriment of all the players in the market.
+No direct communication between firms is necessary, so this behaviour is known as tacit collusion, leading to prices which are ‘sticky downwards’.

 1. Merger Control aims to prevent firms gaining market power as a result of acquiring control of competitors.
 In the UK, the Competition and Markets Authority (CMA) reviews all significant mergers with a view to prohibiting those that are likely to result in a substantial lessening of competition.
 Smaller mergers are exempt from scrutiny – i.e. if the turnover of the firm being taken over is £70m or less and the combined firms will have no more than 25% market share.
-But mergers that create a company with a combined market share of more than 25% are very often allowed as long as the market remains competitive and/or it is relatively easy for new firms to enter the market.
+But mergers that create a company with a combined market share of more than 25% are often allowed as long as the market remains competitive and/or it is relatively easy for new firms to enter the market.
+But lower thresholds may be appropriate in the tech sector, for instance, where large companies have been known to eliminate small competitors by simply buying them.

 - The CMA’s predecessor authority investigated UK airports between 2007 and 2009 and required BAA plc (which owned many of the previously privatised airports) to dispose of Gatwick and Stansted Airports, thus increasing competition in the South-East of England, including for Heathrow, which BAA retained.
 BAA were also required to dispose of either Edinburgh or Glasgow Airport, this increasing airport competition in Central Scotland.